luiscunha98/feup-CPD/README.md

 ## Important Notes:

+C++ results are stored in seconds, while JAVA results and stored in miliseconds

 Only the JAVA program has output files after running.

 We saved the JAVA results as .txt files to facilitate the import of the data into excel.